-Your neck is a highly complex structure made up of seven vertebrae and the discs between them, many joints, many muscles and ligaments, and several layers of fascia and skin holding it all together.
-Any one or more of these structures can be injured in a number of ways.
-Straining or spraining the muscles and ligaments in the neck can occur following sudden or repetitive movements or from overuse.
-In more severe cases, a disc prolapse may occur causing irritation of the nerves. ..
-For more info on cervical disc injuries, check out our page on Disc Bulge or Prolapse.
+Your neck is highly complex.
+It’s made up of seven vertebrae and the discs between them, many joints, many muscles and ligaments, and several layers of fascia and skin holding it all together.
+Any one or more of these structures can be injured.
+Straining or spraining muscles and ligaments in the neck can occur with sudden or repetitive movements and activities.
+In more severe cases, a disc prolapse may occur causing irritation of the nerves.

 These injuries can result in days to weeks of acute pain and swelling in the injured tissues, followed by steady healing and a gradual reduction in pain.
 The pain may be felt in the neck, head, face, shoulder, or down the arm.
-It may even be felt primarily in the shoulder, arm or hand with very little pain in the neck itself.
+It may even be felt in these other areas with very little pain in the neck itself.

 Who it affects

-Neck pain is very common and occurs right across age groups, for many different reasons.
-We see it most commonly in desk workers, the elderly and those involved in trauma, like car accidents.
+Neck pain is common and occurs right across age groups.
+We see it most commonly in desk workers, the elderly and those involved in accidents and trauma.

 Some of the common causes of neck pain or dysfunction include: